-These tips are the safer alternatives to leaving your children at the closest gas station or asking the whining perpetrators to exit the car and making them chase you as you pretend to drive away.
-Though this was encouraged and surprisingly effective when I was the whining child myself.
-But of course you can make a stop at a rest area as well.
+These tips are the safer alternatives to leaving your kids at the closest gas station or asking the whining perpetrators to exit the car and making them chase you as you pretend to drive away.
+Though this was surprisingly effective when I was the whining child myself.
+But of course you can make a quick stop at a rest area as well.
 That will work, too.

-You’re familiar with the general rule to NOT disturb your kids when they’re happily playing at home unless the house is on fire, right?
-FYI, the exact same rule applies on the road.
+You’re familiar with the general rule NOT to disturb your kids when they’re happily playing at home unless the house is on fire, right?
+Well, the exact same rule applies on the road.

 ⇝ Children have needs

-Your kids will probably ask to go to the bathroom within the first 30 minutes of your garage door closing AFTER you had told them to go to the bathroom before you left.
+Your kids will probably ask to go to the bathroom within the first 30 minutes of your garage door closing.
+That would be after you had told them to go to the bathroom before you left.
 Five times.
 (And they did.)
 They’ll also ask to go on a regular basis from then on.
 Expect it.
 Unfortunately, there is no way around this one.

 I’m pretty sure that kids peeing alongside a road is an illegal activity here in the U.S., but explain to the bladder of a small child that the closest rest area or a gas station is only 80,000 miles away and you’ll be there in no time.
-Kids also seem to have the ability to lose more liquids on car trips as opposed to what their actual liquid intake is.
+Somehow, kids also seem to have the ability to lose more liquids on car trips in relation to their actual liquid intake.
 If they have to go now, just pull over as long as it’s safe.
 Don’t worry about strange looks.
-They’re a much better outcome than a peed-on car seat.
+It’s better than a peed-on car seat.
 If you’re in the process of potty training your children, give yourself a green light to slap a diaper on them for the duration of the ride.

 More useful tips for a smooth family road trip: